asif-karimbux/gradio-whisper-subtitling/README.md

 ### Executing program
 * python gradio_whisper_video_subtitle_app.py
+* An public interview with Greg is included for you to use

 ### Observations
 * Whisper API seems to handle English, French and Spanish subtitling well (not a native speaker but they seem okay).
 I tried swahili and that didn't work; likely because Whisper doesn't support translation to any languages other than English.